hamsterhq/hamster/README.md

 **Why Mongodb?**

 Hamster is primarily focussed on mobile apps which need quick and dirty datastores.
 Another reason was the awesome Go mongodb driver: http://labix.org/mgo.
-Thank you Gustavo Niemeyer!
+Thank you Gustavo Niemeyer!.
+It helped me getting started very quickly.

 That said, there is no reason why we can't have sql databases as an option.
 Open to implementing MySQL, PostgreSQL integration in the future.